Administrator Frequently Asked Questions

 - Are our instructors required to attend any mandatory meetings?

 The cost to each district is outlined in the Memorandum of Understanding that is agreed upon each year.
 The cost is a percentage of tuition determined by whether the course is offered at the high school or on the college campus.
-Billing is based upon dual enrollment rosters of the 7th calendar day after the school district’s first day of school.
+Billing is based upon college credit plus rosters of the 7th calendar day after the school district’s first day of school.
 The district is responsible for the cost of textbooks and other course materials.
 The college will attempt to maintain a textbook edition for at least three (3) years.

 You will be billed one time for each academic year in May or June.